-Assisting first responders:
+Assisting law enforcement:

-• First responders have been uniquely impacted by the stress and trauma of responding to the opioid epidemic and are experiencing high rates of burnout.
-This bill provides \$10 million to help first responders access mental health and wellness services.
+- Law enforcement officers have been uniquely impacted by the stress and trauma of responding to the opioid epidemic and are experiencing high rates of burnout.
+This bill provides \$10 million to help law enforcement access mental health and wellness services. - \$15 million a year for five years for a pilot program to help public health laboratories detect fentanyl and other synthetic opioids.